-I am a political economist in the School of Politics and Global Studies at Arizona State University and a Visiting Fellow in the Program on Pluralism and Civil Exchange at the Mercatus Center at George Mason University.
+I am an Associate Professor in the School of Politics and Global Studies at Arizona State University.
+I am also a Visiting Fellow in the Program on Pluralism and Civil Exchange at the Mercatus Center at George Mason University.

-I am the author or co-author of articles in academic journals such as Perspectives on Politics, Comparative Political Studies, International Studies Quarterly and Comparative Politics.
 My book, Food and Power: Regime Type, Agricultural Policy and Political Stability was published by Cambridge University Press in 2019.
+I am also author or co-author of articles in academic journals such as Perspectives on Politics, Comparative Political Studies, International Studies Quarterly and Comparative Politics.

 For a list of my published work, click here.
 For my curriculum vitae with a full list of work in progress, please click here.
 You can find ungated versions of my published papers here.
 You can find replication data for my published work at the Harvard Dataverse or ASU Dataverse.